Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 appeasement - but failing to provide a remedy for victims

 procrastination - but failing to develop cooperative trust by a clear, simple, timely and emphatic response and failing to enforce the law as an alternative to violence

 Whenever devastating attacks are made on people and property a response is necessary ...the institutions of freedom & democracy maintain defensive responses to threats ... otherwise they wouldn't exist ... think about it?

 No one said it was easy!
 Institutions must grow in situ.
 Liberal Democracy is not the best system, just better than the alternatives which have been tried from time to time ... so far ...

 3. The Application of Cooperative Tit for Tat in Cultural Competition.

-Some pondered points from evolutionary theory and history that are relevant to the decision to confront cheats and help liberal democrats –
+Some pondered points from evolutionary theory and history that are relevant to the decision to confront the impositions of cheats and help liberal democrats –

 throughout evolutionary time disputes have been settled through violence whenever 'live and let live' became fraught, more recently cheaper, more efficient alternatives like the institutions of liberal democracy and international law have evolved